AdobeDocs/campaign.en/help/v8/dev/customize.md

 The out-of-the-box Web applications are stored in the Administration > Configuration > Web applications node.

-:[!DNL :arrow_upper_right:]: Learn how to create an overview page in Campaign in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/web-applications/use-cases--creating-overviews.html?lang=en#creating-a-single-page-web-application)
+[!DNL :arrow_upper_right:] Learn how to create an overview page in Campaign in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/web-applications/use-cases--creating-overviews.html?lang=en#creating-a-single-page-web-application)

 ## Customize lists and create filters {#gs-lists-and-filters}